luiserrador/IndVertSeg_VerSe/README.md

 ```
 Download VerSe dataset:

-**Note:** We strongly recommend to test the repository with the data available.
-So, test steps 1.1 and 1.2 before downloanding all the data!
+<sub>**Note:** We strongly recommend to test the repository with the data available.
+So, test steps 1.1 and 1.2 before downloanding all the data!</sub>
 ```
 $ python get_verse_data.py
 ```